Curriculum

 -

-At St Joseph’s College, our curriculum will serve to extend student’s knowledge, understanding and application of biological knowledge such that we develop our students into young people who can more fully make sense of the world around them with greater biological clarity.
-The intent is to promote a fascination for the subject through driving understanding of the real world relevance and importance of biology from the historical journey which has driven our current understanding, to the way we live now and looking forward, to the importance and potential of biology in future.
+At St Joseph’s College, our curriculum will serve to extend our student’s knowledge of biological concepts.
+It will broaden their understanding and their ability to ‘use their heads’ in the application of biological knowledge such that we develop our students into young people who can more fully make sense of the world around them with greater biological clarity.
+The intent is to promote a fascination for the subject through driving a student’s understanding of the real-world relevance and importance of biology from the historical journey which has driven our current understanding, to the way we live now and looking forward, to the importance and potential of biology in future.We will consider the many ethical challenges involved in the ever-advancing field of biology and ask them to ‘use their hearts’ to explore these ideas, many of which align with the seven Catholic social teaching principles.

 As part of the science curriculum, we will strive to ensure that we share research and achievements from a diverse array of scientists past and present and to embed in our teaching the promotion of the vast array of STEM careers that knowledge of science can open up.